 The door also opened inward which got in the way of the fridge door.
 We decided to do something bold and replace it with an out-swing door which is rather unusual.
 We made sure to follow these tips from Top Master Locksmith on how to properly install it.
 Since the door is in a protected area on the deck we didn’t have to worry about snow blocking the door and we don’t have a huge need for screen doors where we are, so an outswing door would work for us.

-Since we were replacing the door, we figured we’d put in one big enough to get a fridge in and out of the house… So we upgraded from a 30″ wide door to a 36″ wide door and since we were opening the wall up anyways, we might as well add a side-light.
+Since we were replacing the door using this guide from Door Repair Sacramento we figured we’d put in one big enough to get a fridge in and out of the house… So we upgraded from a 30″ wide door to a 36″ wide door and since we were opening the wall up anyways, we might as well add a side-light.
 So goes projects in this family…one thing leads to another.
 Oh, and to top it all off, Vector was extremely sick the entire weekend of this door project and we had tickets to see Charles Dutoit conduct the Boston Symphony Orchestra.

 So, Saturday we got to work.
-First things first, drill some test holes to figure out where the studs are and use them to determine the final location of the door.
+First things first, drill some test holes to figure out where the studs are and use them to determine the final location of the door, there were some aluminum pieces that would get damaged as soon as we would take the door out, so we had to find Custom Aluminium WA in order to get new ones to be able to replace them.

 Then cut away the drywall (thank goodness it was drywall and not plaster and lath…I love drywall soo much!).
 We used the Roto-Zip and a drywall bit to cut it into manageable size pieces.